Rama I: Ascension as King

 In 1781, he went on the campaigns against Cambodia, only to return prematurely due to the instability of Thonburi.
 The rebellion of Phraya Sun had broken out and the rebels deposed King Taksin.
 Some sources report that Taksin was consigned to a monastery.
 After arriving in Thonburi in 1782, Chao Phraya defeated the Phraya Sun with his forces.
 Later sources widely reported that the general eventually executed the ousted Taksin, contradicting to some earlier sources.
 He then seized power and made himself King, establishing the Chakri dynasty, which continues to rule Thailand to this day.

 General Maha Kasatsuek crowned himself on 6 April 1782.
 Soon after, he decided to move the capital of Siam to the east bank of the Chao Phraya river for several reasons, including its better strategic location and a desire to promote his legitimacy by starting from a clean slate.
 He decided to name his new capital "Rattanakosin" ("Keeping place of the Emerald Buddha").
 Rama I also raised various members of his family to royalty.
 He appointed his brother Surasi (Anuchit Raja) or Maha Sura Singhanat as the "Front Palace" (conventional title of the viceroy and heir presumptive) and his nephew Thong-In or Anurak Devesh as the "Rear Palace".

 The King had 42 children.
 Ten of these were born to Queen Amarinda, the others by various concubines.
-The Queen's children included Prince Isarasundhorn, later King Buddha Loetla Nabhalai (Rama II) (whom the King appointed as Front Palace after the death of Maha Sura Singhanat in 1803), Prince Maha Senanurak and Prince Maha Sakdi Polsep.
+The Queen's children included Prince Isarasundhorn, later King Phutthaloetla Naphalai (Rama II) (whom the King appointed as Front Palace after the death of Maha Sura Singhanat in 1803), Prince Maha Senanurak and Prince Maha Sakdi Polsep.